 - Make sure you’re clear on the scope of the material covered on the test.
 This will help you craft the most efficient study plan possible.

 - Assess your home study space.
 Is it an area where you feel you could be productive?
-Create a study space that encourages productivity and focus.
+Check out our guide to creating a study space that encourages productivity and focus.

 - Get organized.
 Schedule in as much regular study time as you need for the test without compromising your other academic priorities.
 Give yourself enough time per allotted study period to sit and really get into the material without distraction.